A n v i l B l a s t i n g ?

 Although "Anvil Blasters" may sound like the name of a heavy metal (pun intended) band, we play an eclectic mix of old and new songs, rowdy and mellow, known and fresh, covers and originals.

 The songs of the Anvil Blasters are peopled with border renegades and desert dreamers, poets and pirates and ghosts of the old, weird America.
 It's a rollicking recipe of gunpowder, twang and tequila that has earned The Anvil Blasters a loyal following across Central Oregon.

-Jim's rich baritone and accomplished rhythm guitar make for fine delivery of his well-crafted story-songs spawned from an exceptionally articulate mind.
-Lynn's torchey voice turn heads and taps the heart, and she tosses in a bluegrass tinge with her mandolin chops.
+Jim's rich baritone and accomplished rhythm guitar make for fine delivery of his well-crafted story-songs spawned from an exceptionally articulate mind; plus he adds some high lonesome with harmonica.
 Mike's originals are a fun mix of sweet and hysterical, and he laces fine bright lead guitar and mandolin leads thoughout the set.
-An original Anvil Blaster, blacksmith Jeff Wester is back with us on banjo adding that twang to liven up the mix.
-Pete spends a good part of a gig taking' care of balancing the sound (he incidentally, thinks that music amplified too loud, well, is just a pain in the ears).
+Lynn's torchey voice turn heads and taps the heart, and she tosses in a bluegrass tinge with her mandolin chops and a few fiddle leads.
+An original Anvil Blaster, blacksmith Jeff Wester adds that banjo twang to liven up the mix.
+Each of the four bandmates sing lead on various songs, so it's not the same ol' sound.
+Incidentally, we think that music amplified too loud, well, is just a pain in the ears.

 S u b s c r i b e t o o u r E m a i l e d G i g A l e r t L i s t :

 If you closed the pop-up sign-up form, just email Lynn to have her put you on the gig list.
 You may unsubscribe at any time.